Lion-El/interactive-form-v3/README.md

 * The user input for validation
 * The boolean value for branching and conditional feedback
 * The target Element for traversing the DOM
-* The element ID for branching
+* The element ID for branch/property/function selection

 ## Form Validation